How to Naturally Increase Progesterone Levels

 • Whole grains

-• Vegetables like peas, potatoes, and green beans
+• Vegetables like peas, potatoes and green beans

 Although eating foods that promote progesterone can be beneficial, making some changes to your lifestyle can also be beneficial.
 This can include:

 • Avoid xenoestrogens – xenoestrogens are a type of foreign hormone that mimics the effects of oestrogen in the body.
 Eating foods with xenoestrogens over a sustained period can lead to excess oestrogen and low progesterone levels.
-Common exposure to xenoestrogens can come from: Ultra-processed foods

 • Excess alcohol consumption